pableess/Bleess.Extensions.Logging.File/README.md

 - High performance using dedicated write thread and message queue

-This project is very similar to nReco/logging with a few additions noteably logging scopes, json output, streamlined configuration, and abiltity to modify settings while running.
+This project is very similar to nReco/logging with a few additions: logging scopes, json output, streamlined configuration, and abiltity to modify settings while running.

 ## Usage